peer-open-source/xara-docs/source/user/manual/analysis/transient.rst

+.. _TransientAnalysis:

 Transient
 ^^^^^^^^^

-In nonlinear transient finite element problems we seek a solution (:math:`\boldsymbol{u}`, :math:`\dot{\boldsymbol{u}}`, :math:`\ddot{\boldsymbol{u}}`) to the nonlinear vector equation
+In a nonlinear transient finite element analysis we seek a solution (:math:`\boldsymbol{u}`, :math:`\dot{\boldsymbol{u}}`, :math:`\ddot{\boldsymbol{u}}`) to the nonlinear vector equation

 .. math:: \boldsymbol{R}({\boldsymbol{u}},\dot{\boldsymbol{u}}, \ddot{\boldsymbol{u}}) = \boldsymbol{p}_f(t) - \boldsymbol{p}_{\mathrm{i}}(\ddot{\boldsymbol{u}}) - \boldsymbol{p}_{\sigma}({\boldsymbol{u}}, \dot{\boldsymbol{u}}) = \boldsymbol{0}

-The most widely used technique for solving the transient non-linear finite element equation, equation `[femGenForm <#femGenForm>`__, is to use an incremental direct integration scheme.
+The most widely used technique for solving the transient non-linear finite element equation is to use an incremental direct integration scheme.
 In the incremental formulation, a solution to the equation is sought at successive time steps :math:`\Delta t` apart.

 .. math::